jadianes/data-science-your-way/dimensionality/codementor-dimensionality-clustering.md

 In the next section we will try to discover other relationships between countries.

-## Uncovering relationships with k-means clustering
+## Exploring data structure with k-means clustering

 In this section we will use [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) to group countries based on how similar their situation has been year-by-year.
 That is, we will cluster the data based in the 18 variables that we have.
 Then we will use the cluster assignment to colour the previous 2D chart, in order to discover hidden relationship within our data and better understand the world situation regarding the tuberculosis disease.